wdmg/yii2-options/README.md

     ?>

 # Status and version [in progress development]
+* v.1.3.0 - Added import/export interface
 * v.1.2.6 - Added autodetect option type if create new
-* v.1.2.5 - Added get/set for options